 This is my documentation of the different versions of how I stir fry Chinese broccoli with garlic, a quick and simple pescatarian or vegetarian dish depending on the stir fry sauce.
-Just follow the cooking directions and substitute the different stir fry sauce.
-In this pictorial recipe, I am documenting my version 2 of this simple stir fry dish.
+In this pictorial recipe, I first added mushrooms, but when my kids were helping me, I made it without the mushrooms so you’ll see two different versions but the stir fry sauce and cooking timing are the same.

 - Prep time: 10 minutes